oracle/db-sharding/README.md

 For more details, please refer to the [SDB Mid-Tier routing][SDB-Mid-Tier-Routing] documentation.

-## Kubernetes based deployment of Oracle sharded database
+## OKE based deployment of Oracle sharded database

 ### Overview